Sustainability

 • 1365 Contact Center

-• Human Resources Management Department of each business unit directly
+• The Human Resources Department of each business unit directly

-• Labor Relations Complaint System within the Labor Relations Division
+• The Labor Relations Complaint System of the Labor Relations Department

-• State Enterprise Workers Union, PTT Public Company Limited.
+• The State Enterprise Workers' Union of PTT Public Company Limited (PTT Union)

 • PTT Public Company Limited

-• Human rights risks related to occupational health (health) and safety of suppliers and contractors may arise from injuries or accidents associated with work, such as electric shocks and working at heights.
+• Potential human rights risks related to occupational health (well-being) and safety for suppliers and contractors may arise from work-related injuries or accidents, such as electrical hazards and working at heights.

-• Women, migrant workers, labor hired by third parties, persons with disabilities, pregnant women, LGBTQI+ individuals.
+• Women, migrant workers, workers hired through third parties, persons with disabilities, pregnant women, LGBTQIA+ individuals

-Relevant human rights based on principles outlined in the International Bill of Rights: The Universal Declaration of Human Rights (UDHR), International Covenant on Civil and Political Rights (ICCPR), and International Covenant on Economic, Social, and Cultural Rights (ICESCR).
+International Bill of Rights: The Universal Declaration of Human Rights (UDHR), the International Covenant on Civil and Political Rights (ICCPR), and the International Covenant on Economic, Social and Cultural Rights (ICESCR):

-• Right to fair and satisfactory working conditions.
+• The right to fair and satisfactory working conditions

-Existing and additional measures are implemented to safeguard supplier and contractor rights across all operational domains:
+Implementation of existing and additional measures to ensure the protection of suppliers’ and contractors' rights across all operational areas:

-• A comprehensive human rights statement encompassing Quality, Security, Safety, Health, Policy. and Environment
+• Develop a human rights statement encompassing the Quality, Security, Safety, Health, and Environment Policy.

-• Establish SSHE management standards for the PTT Group by adhering to international QSHE standards such as ISO45001 and ISO14001, aimed at fostering a safe and conducive environment for trading partners and contractors.
+• Establish SSHE management standards for PTT Group, aligning with international QSHE standards such as ISO 45001 and ISO 14001 to ensure a safe and healthy working environment for contractors and suppliers.

-• Implement an incident reporting system, encompassing accidents, Near Miss incidents, and instances of substandard actions or conditions (Sub-Standard Act/Conditions), accessible through the Incident and Non-compliance Report System on the organization's Intranet.
+• Implement an incident reporting system that includes reporting accidents, near-misses, and actions or conditions that do not meet standards (Sub-Standard Acts/Conditions), which is tracked in the Incident and Non-Compliance Report System on the organization's intranet.

 Human Rights Issues: Discrimination and Harassment

-• Women, migrant workers, labor hired by third parties, persons with disabilities, pregnant women, LGBTQI+ individuals.
+• Women, migrant workers, workers hired through third parties, persons with disabilities, pregnant women, LGBTQIA+ individuals

-Relevant human rights based on principles outlined in the International Bill of Rights: The Universal Declaration of Human Rights (UDHR), International Covenant on Civil and Political Rights (ICCPR), and International Covenant on Economic, Social, and Cultural Rights (ICESCR).
+International Bill of Rights: The Universal Declaration of Human Rights (UDHR), the International Covenant on Civil and Political Rights (ICCPR), and the International Covenant on Economic, Social and Cultural Rights (ICESCR):

-• Right to fair and satisfactory working conditions.
+• The right to fair and satisfactory working conditions

-Existing and additional measures are implemented to safeguard supplier and contractor rights across all operational domains:
+Implementation of existing and additional measures to ensure the protection of suppliers’ and contractors’ rights across all operational areas:

-• Develop a comprehensive human rights statement emphasizing zero tolerance for all forms of discrimination in employment and conduct.
+• Develop a human rights statement that emphasizes PTT's commitment to rejecting all forms of discrimination in employment practices and work conditions.

-• Establish a manual outlining principles of good corporate governance, ethical standards, and business ethics.
-This manual explicitly states that “PTT upholds equality for all its personnel, prohibiting discrimination based on factors such as origin, race, nationality, gender, age, skin color, religion, disability, marital status, family background, educational background, or any other irrelevant status unrelated to job performance.”
+• Establish a corporate governance manual outlining ethical standards and business conduct, affirming that "PTT treats all employees equally, without discrimination based on origin, race, nationality, gender, age, skin color, religion, disability, social status, family background, education, or any other characteristic unrelated to job performance.”

-• Implement a Sustainable Supplier Code of Conduct (SSCoC) requiring PTT's suppliers to adhere to equal treatment principles for their employees.
-This includes ensuring non-discrimination in hiring, compensation, training opportunities, promotion, and termination or dismissal, regardless of gender, race, skin color, religion, age, marital status, pregnancy, political beliefs, or disabilities, among others.
+• Create and enforce a Sustainable Supplier Code of Conduct (SSCoC), ensuring that PTT's suppliers adhere to non-discriminatory practices in hiring, compensation, training, promotions, layoffs, and termination, without regard to gender, race, color, religion, age, marital status, pregnancy, political views, or disability, etc.

 Human Rights Issues: Health and Safety